ewbarnard/NexmoInsight/Proposals/TextAdventure.md

  - Intermediate knowledge of PHP
  - Basic knowledge of MySQL and MySQL table design
+ - Basic knowledge of using Javascript with JQuery for AJAX requests

 Basic familiarity with the CakePHP framework is helpful but not required.